Fissures Are Severely Cracked Heels

 Most importantly, seek professional help if unsure how to proceed in treating cracked heels.
 A podiatrist will help you with any questions or information needed.

-If you have any questions, please feel free to contact our offices located in Texas City and Lake Jackson, TX .
+If you have any questions, please feel free to contact our office located in Lake Jackson, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Solutions for Cracked Heels